Federal University of Paraná

 University of Amsterdam

+Milo de Baat is an Assistant Professor in Water Quality and Ecotoxicology at the University of Amsterdam.
+His research explores how chemical pollution affects the health of aquatic ecosystems.
 Water is essential to life, but human activities impose an increasingly complex chemical burden on freshwater and marine environments.
 This pollution negatively impacts biodiversity, disrupts ecosystem functioning, and threatens the availability of clean and safe water for human use and consumption.
 By combining innovative sampling methods with effect-based toxicity assessment, Milo's research aims to unravel the complexity and toxic effects of chemical mixtures in the environment.
 By aligning these findings with knowledge of biodiversity and ecosystem functioning, he strives to quantify the limitations that chemical pollution imposes on environmental health across various aquatic ecosystems.

 National University of San Marcos (Lima)